nikil-ravi/block-tetris/README.md

 - Download Cinder (v0.9.2) for your platform and extract the downloaded item into a folder, say ~/Cinder.
 - Open the ~/Cinder folder in CLion and click the green build button.
 This will build libcinder.
 - Create a directory, say my-projects in ~/Cinder.
 Clone the 'Enhanced Tetris' project into this folder.
-- Open the 'Enhanced Tetris' project in CLion, set the target to cinder-tetris and click the run button.
+- Open the 'Enhanced Tetris' project in CLion.
+Then, set the target to cinder-tetris and click the run button.